dwrobel/flatcam/README.md

 =================================================

+5.10.2019

+- remade the Tool Calculators to use the QSpinBox in order to simplify the user interaction and remove possible errors
+- remade: Tool Cutout, Tool 2Sided, Tool Image, Panelize Tool, NCC Tool, Paint Tool  to use the QSpinBox GUI elements

 4.10.2019

 - updated the Film Tool and added the ability to generate Punched Positive films (holes in the pads) when a Gerber file is the film's source.
 The punch holes source can be either an Excellon file or the pads center